 The Presence Bitmap field is set as specified in 10.39.11.1.3.14, except that the Block and Round Index Present field and the Extended Presence Bitmap Present field shall both be set to zero.

 …

+The Response Status Present field when one indicates that the Response Status field is included in the Message Content field or is not included when the Response Status Present field value is zero.